simonduf/jchart2d-code/readme-binaries.txt

 To just view a chart open a shell (under windows cmd, penguins will know), cd to the directory you downloaded this file to and type
-"java - jar jchart2d-3.2.1.jar".
+"java - jar jchart2d-3.3.0.jar".
 You may also want to look at other demos.
 The may be launched by typing "java -cp <jarfilelist> <fullyqualifiedclassname>".
-E.g.: "java -cp jchart2d-3.2.1.jar  info.monitorenter.gui.chart.demos.MinimalDynamicChart".
+E.g.: "java -cp jchart2d-3.3.0.jar  info.monitorenter.gui.chart.demos.MinimalDynamicChart".

-For full support (eps output, range chooser) also incorporate the 3rd party libraries to the
-classplath:
-linux: "java -cp jchart2d-3.2.1.jar:xmlgraphics-commons-1.3.1.jar: info.monitorenter.gui.chart.demos.AdvancedDynamicChart"
-Windows: "java -cp jchart2d-3.2.1.jar;xmlgraphics-commons-1.3.1.jar; info.monitorenter.gui.chart.demos.AdvancedDynamicChart"
+No further jar files are required.
+Have a look at the subproject jchart2d-uimenu for support of graphical interfaces.
+The code was formerly distributed with jchart2d but caused dependencies to 3rd party libraries.

 History of changes for the jchart2d project.